mariusavram91/bike-shop/README.md

 ![Database diagram](db-diagram.png)
 *Fig. 2 Bike Shop Database diagram*

+To simplify the model for this prototype, restrictions should be saved as comma separated list of uuids.
+If kept like that, validation and serialisation would be needed as an improvement.

 You can also check out the database schema written in DBML [here](database.dbml) in more detail (it includes notes for the associations and entities), which was used to generate the diagram on [dbdiagram.io](https://dbdiagram.io/).

-> Main user actions: Explain the main actions users would take on this e-commerce website in detail.
+> **Main user actions**: Explain the main actions users would take on this e-commerce website in detail.

-- Product Browsing: Users can view available products as well as individual parts (assuming they can buy individual parts as well).
+- **Product Browsing**: Users can view available products as well as individual parts (assuming they can buy individual parts as well).
 On this page, users should be able to search for products, filter by categories, order by price, etc. The customers would see cards with the items.
 The items that are not customisable they can directly add to the cart.
 Those which are customisable they will see a "Customise" Button which takes them to the Builder page.
-- Customization/Builder: On this page, users select from available options for each part following a wizard-like feature.
+- **Customization/Builder**: On this page, users select from available options for each part following a wizard-like feature.
 An accordion-like view, where you have to select the first option before moving on to the next sections.
 The available choices based on dependencies and stock status will be updated dynamically.
 They would see individual prices (prices update dynamically as well depending on dependencies) of the parts as well as the base price on one side.
 While on the other side, they will have a preview of the custom bike and thy see the total price.
 There will be a button to add it to the cart.
 They could also be able to undo their last choice or reset the customisation and start all over.
-- Add to Cart: When the user is satisfied, they can add the custom product to their cart, which stores the selected options and the final price.
+- **Add to Cart**: When the user is satisfied, they can add the custom product to their cart, which stores the selected options and the final price.
-- Cart Summary: The user can leave the cart view at any time and navigate back to it by clicking the Cart icon.
+- **Cart Summary**: The user can leave the cart view at any time and navigate back to it by clicking the Cart icon.
 Here they can view the (possibly multiple) products and list of parts with their individual prices if their are custom.
 They can see the total price.
 And they can purchase their cart by adding their email, shipping details and can proceed to Payment by clicking a "Pay" Button.

 See the following figures for a minimalistic visual representation of the main views/pages: